AtomicSponge/wtengine/README.md

 ## Library Installation

 Build and installation is handled by [CMake](https://cmake.org/).
-To build just the library:
+To download and prepare the library for installation run:
 ```
 git clone https://github.com/wtfsystems/wtengine.git
 cd wtengine